 This kit contains a variant to the original Faerly pattern, with instructions to make this much larger version as well as two complementary gradient sets of our Layercake Linen yarn with the middle colour (black, or in the case of the Violet set, blue) taken out (175gr in total).
 This yarn is spun by he same lovely people that weave our linen fabrics.

-now also available in Mauve to Moth and Double Mauve
+now also available in Pebble to Black

 The same weight as our Soliloquy Sock Lace, Layercake Linen runs 600 m per 100 grams and is perfect for knitting a garment or accessory to go with your Layercake Smock, Tabard, Apron, etc.